sighupio/furyctl/README.md

 >
 > Use the `-H` flag in the `furyctl vendor` command to download using HTPP(S) instead of the default SSH.
 This is useful if you are in an environment that restricts the SSH traffic.

-## Self-Provisioning
+## Cluster creation

-The self-provisioning feature is available via two commands:
+The Cluster creation feature is available via two commands:

 - `furyctl bootstrap`: creates the required networking infrastructure
 - `furyctl cluster`: creates a Fury cluster.